-With approval workflows, you can set rules for instant approvals and configure rules to route proposals to the right teams.
+You can set rules for instant approvals and configure rules to route proposals to the right teams with approval workflows.
 By doing so, you optimize the closing process while making sure only deals that meet your set criteria are approved.

 When you ask someone the question: "What is Revenue Operations?" the answer will invariably include a reference to the alignment of various organizations across the company.

 But what exactly does "alignment" look like?

 According to a survey by LeanData, 84% of professionals agree that revenue is a shared responsibility across multiple departments.

 While most companies understand the need, nearly 40% of respondents don't feel their companies are meeting that need.